 This year, a new pricing structure ensures affordability for both graduate and undergraduate students.
 Cost to attend ranges from $99 to $549, based on the number of programs attended and housing needs (housing is offered on West Chester’s campus for an additional cost.)
 Meals are included in the price of registration.

-Waters says, “We want the dynamic and unique energy that a student population offers and our new pricing structure reflects this priority.
+Waters says, “We want the dynamic and unique energy that a student population can bring and our new pricing structure reflects this priority.
 Formal poetry is just as viable to the younger generation, and it is ultimately this generation that will bring poetry into the future.”

 The WCUPC also administers cash prizes to recognize excellence in poetry.
 The winner of the 2019 Donald Justice Poetry Award is Katherine Barrett Swett for her manuscript, Voice Message.
 Ms. Swett will have her manuscript published by Autumn Press and will receive a $1,500 cash prize.
 Additional award winners will be announced later in April.
 All award winners are invited to read their works at a celebratory ceremony during the conference.